chentianran/chentianran.github.io/teaching/matlab/syllabus.markdown

 and _proper documentation_ are provided _in advance_.
 However, it is strongly recommended that you complete them as early as possible. -->

-### Daily surveys
+### Daily/weekly surveys

-Daily surveys are brief questionnaires designed to evaluate your progress.
+Daily/weekly surveys are brief questionnaires designed to evaluate your progress.
 Completing these surveys will earn you points that contribute to your overall grades.
 _There will be no make-up surveys_.
 However, a missed survey may be replaced by additional surveys offered at the end of the semester.

+You can find surveys in the "Surveys" folder on our Blackboard course page.

 ### In-class worksheets